A

 Guaranty

-For VA loans, the amount of money the Department of Veteran Affairs will reimburse a lender upon the default of a VA mortgage.
+For VA loans, the amount of money the Department of Veterans Affairs will reimburse a lender upon the default of a VA mortgage.

 H